Red Stag Chile

 Trophy Sanitary Fees & Export Certificates: $650

 • PAYMENT TERMS: 50% deposit is required to guarantee the booking.
 Final payment is due 120 days before departure.
-Please note this deposit is NON REFUNDABLE unless a replacement is found.
+Please note this deposit is NON-REFUNDABLE unless a replacement is found.

-• INCLUDED: Lodging, Meals, all wines, beer, and local spirits; professional guide service (1X1); hunting license; transfers to/from local airport; one trophy Red Stag.
+• INCLUDED: Lodging, Meals, all wines, beer, and local spirits; professional guide service (1X1); hunting license; transfers to/from the local airport; one trophy Red Stag.

-• NOT INCLUDED: Gratuities for guides and house staff; airfares; gun entry permits; gun rental with ammo ($300 for the hunt); extra trophies; trophy export (to be quoted case by case.pls check trophy procedures); international phone calls; sightseeing tours, fishing trips, etc.; Any items of a strictly personal nature; baggage overweight charges; personal and baggage insurance; cost of itinerary modifications requested by passenger; Santiago transfers and hotels.
+• NOT INCLUDED: Gratuities for guides and house staff; airfares; gun entry permits; gun rental with ammo ($300 for the hunt); extra trophies; trophy export (to be quoted case by case, please check trophy procedures); international phone calls; sightseeing tours, fishing trips, etc.; Any items of a strictly personal nature; baggage overweight charges; personal and baggage insurance; cost of itinerary modifications requested by the passenger; Santiago transfers and hotels.

 *Prices are in USD